Michigan Life Insurance - Protect Your Families Future

 This is the agencies specialty.
 This type of plan helps pay for final expenses upon death.
 These burial insurance plans usually provide up to $5,000 to $50,000 in benefits and usually do not require medical examinations.
 However, issuance of a policy is often not guaranteed and may depend on answers to questions set forth in an application.
 A final expense policy is usually recommended for consumers who just want a policy for his or her burial.
 However, final expense life insurance is also bought by younger consumers looking for this same protection.

-Finally, have you been declined for any reason in the past for life insurance?
+--> Finally, have you been declined for any reason in the past for life insurance?
 We now offer a final expense life insurance product with no questions asked.
+Again this a guaranteed issue life insurance product for the consumers of Michigan.

 Whole Life Insurance